ingcoder/unomd/README.md

 ### AMBER Format Export

-EasyMD can export simulation files to AMBER format for compatibility with AMBER tools:
+UnoMD can export simulation files to AMBER format for compatibility with AMBER tools:

 ```python
 config = create_config(